drclcomputers/LARGE-INT-CLASS/README.md

 <ins>Cap IV – Other Functions</ins>

-If your BIGUNSIGNEDINT variable is within the limits, you can convert it to int or long long types.
+If your BIGUNSIGNEDINT variable is within the limits, you can convert it to int, long long or even char array, by using to_int(), to_longlong, to_chararray().
 Moreover there is a Random Number Generator, bigranrange(seed, min, max). seed ->  random number chosen by whoever uses this function min -> a minimum value max -> a maximum value